Alternative Septic System Installation

 Can an alternative system handle the same load as a conventional one?

 Yes.
-A properly designed alternative septic system handles the same — and often higher — hydraulic loading rates than a conventional system.
-Aerobic treatment units and pressure distribution systems can treat effluent to secondary or tertiary standards.
+A properly designed alternative septic system handles the same – and often higher – hydraulic loading rates than a conventional system.
+Aerobic treatment units use an air pump to inject oxygen into the treatment tank, while pressurized distribution systems release treated water at a controlled rate, achieving secondary or tertiary treatment standards.

 Does Septiclear Inc handle the permits?